 Because they have a lot of power, your right-sized FSI fin will have an area smaller than what you’re used to.
 And because they are smaller, they have less drag.
 This means that you can accelerate more quickly, paddle more easily, or surf longer.

 Example: If you typically surf a set of mediums in a thruster setup, fins that are usually about 14.5 sq. inches each, you are surfing 43.5 sq. inches of fin.
-Try our smalls.
-Our new small is 10.14 sq. inches, and a set of three is 30.42 square inches, a 30 percent reduction in fin surface area, and a 30 percent reduction in skin-friction drag.
+Our smalls are 10.14 sq. inches, and a set of three is 30.42 square inches, a 30 percent reduction in fin surface area, and a 30 percent reduction in skin-friction drag.

 Another example: If your longboard or SUP board has a center fin and two sidebites, calculate the area, then try downsizing–try pulling off the sidebites and going with a single Wavegrinder 2 longboard-SUP fin.
 You will dramatically decrease the area, yet still get good hold and drive because of the winglets and other features of our fins.